oh-data-sci/sql_workshop/readme.md

 # the exercises
-the exercises, are found in the `exercises.md` document. their solutions are found in the `solutions/` folder.
+the exercises, are found in the `exercises.md` document in each workshop folder. their solutions are found in the `solutions/` sub-folder.